MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.56 School Catalog

 This feature allows the user to view the entire catalog for BYU-Idaho students.
-Ideally this would work for other schools as well, but is not required.

 #### 3.2.56.1 View School Catalog